 The hardest part of parenting these three wonderful 20 somethings is change.
 I don’t mind them changing, that’s normal, but do I have to change too?
 Well, according to the new book I’ve been reading, Growing With by Kara Powell and Steve Argue, I do, if I want our family to be transformed by God’s grace and mercy.

 This is a parenting book as well as a youth ministry book, and to be honest, it showed up at a critical juncture in mine and my wife’s journey with our kids and it’s already impacting us.

-To be honest, I never thought of parenting in conjunction with my kids growing as mutual.
-Yes, I understand the principle in theory, but I grew up with the Me Tarzan, You Jane mentality of parenting.
+To be honest, I never thought of parenting as mutual growth.
+I never thought of me growing as a parent as they grew as adults.
+I grew up with the Me Tarzan, You Jane mentality of parenting.
 “I’m the parent, you’re the kid, now shut up and do what I say.”
 Thankfully, not all of that rubbed off into my parenting style.

 To take it one step further, my dad passed on when I was around 8-9 and I had no model to lean on to know what it meant to be a father.
 I parented and am parenting by the seat of my pants, with God as my guide.